 The top 5 big bank rates all in one easy-to-view table.
-See their rates then beat their rates (or get $500) with nesto’s low rate guarantee.
+See their rates then watch nesto beat their rates, or we’ll give you $500 cash with nesto’s Low Rate Guarantee.

 About British Columbia

-Key facts about British Columbia:
+Key facts about the BC market:

-Learn About Rates & Mortgages in British Columbia
+Learn About Rates & Mortgages in BC

-What are today’s mortgage rates in British Columbia?
+What are today’s mortgage rates in BC?

 When looking at open vs closed mortgages, it’s important to note that open mortgages are priced higher because of the flexibility they offer to pay the mortgage off at any time without facing a penalty.
 If you have no need to pay the mortgage off quickly, it makes sense to select a closed mortgage and benefit from lower rates.

-A mortgage lender is one financial institution or bank that offers a single line of mortgage products direct to borrowers.
+A mortgage lender is one financial institution or bank that offers a single line of mortgage products directly to borrowers.
 The lender’s mortgage specialists only have access to their own mortgage products.

 nesto advisors offer the lowest rate upfront every time.
-Yes, we make less than the average broker or mortgage specialist, but we get the peace of mind knowing that we helped you save thousands of dollars on your mortgage.
+Yes, we make less than the average broker or mortgage specialist, but we get the peace of mind of knowing that we helped you save thousands of dollars on your mortgage.

-First-Time Home Buyer Programs in British Columbia
+First-Time Home Buyer Programs in BC

 What are the Different Types of Mortgages?